Josephson quantum spin thermodynamics: Results

+In this section we show why spin-flip scattering is necessary to tune our system from engine mode to refrigerator/Joule pump mode by the externally applied magnetic flux.

-for $T_{R}>T_{L}$ and regardless of $\varphi_{f}$.
-Thus, $W$ is always positive ($W>0$) in absence of spin-flip scattering irrespective of $\varphi_{f}$ and the Josephson-Stirling cycle operates solely as a quantum heat engine.
-However, in presence of spin-flip scattering ($p\neq0$) and with $T_{R}>T_{L}$ , we find $W$ (see Eq.~\eqref{work}) is not always positive and depending on other parameter values, $W$ can be negative ($W<0$) in certain range of $\varphi_{f}$.
+In absence of spin-flip scattering ($p=0$), we find work done (see Eq.~\eqref{worknoflip}) $W>0$ since, { } for $T_{R}>T_{L}$ and regardless of $\varphi_{f}$.
+Thus, $W$ is always positive ($W>0$) in absence of spin-flip scattering irrespective of $\varphi_{f}$ and the Josephson-Stirling cycle operates solely as a quantum heat engine. {In absence of spin flip scattering Josephson current does not change sign between phase difference $\varphi=0$ and $\varphi=\pi$.
+Thus, for no flip process work done $W$ is always positive when $T_{R}>T_{L}$.} However, in presence of spin-flip scattering ($p\neq0$) and with $T_{R}>T_{L}$, we find $W$ (see Eq.~\eqref{work}) is not always positive and depending on other parameter values, $W$ can be negative ($W<0$) in certain range of $\varphi_{f}$. {In presence of spin flip scattering Josephson current can change sign between $\varphi=0$ and $\varphi=\pi$, see Fig.~10 where we plot Josephson current as function of phase difference $\varphi$ for both no flip and spin flip processes. {For low values of $J$, the system shows $0$-junction behavior irrespective of spin flip scattering (see Fig.~6), however for high values of $J$, the system shows $\pi$-junction behavior in presence of spin flip scattering as shown in Fig.~10.
+Thus, with increase of $J$ there is a transition from $0$ to $\pi$ junction in presence of spin flip scattering.
+In Fig.~11 we plot absolute value of Josephson current as function of exchange coupling $J$ for different values of flip probability $p$ of spin flipper.
+We see that in presence of spin flip scattering there is a discontinuous change as function of coupling $J$ in Josephson current due to $0$-$\pi$ junction transition, while no such change occurs in absence of spin flip scattering.
+For $p=1$, $0$-$\pi$ junction transition occurs at critical value $J=1.27$.
+Therefore, for $J=0.1$, in $0$ phase, Josephson current for no flip is less than spin flip case while at $J=2$ in $\pi$ phase Josephson current for no flip is more than that for flip.} When Josephson current changes sign, there will be a sign change in $W$ from positive ($W>0$) to negative ($W<0$) between $\varphi=0$ and $\varphi=\pi$.
 In the parameter regime wherein $W$ is negative and $Q_{L}$ is negative with $Q_{R}$ being positive, the Josephson-Stirling cycle operates as a refrigerator.
 Similarly, in parameter regime wherein $W$, $Q_{R}$ and $Q_{L}$ are all negative, Josephson-Stirling cycle acts as a Joule pump.
 Thus, in presence of spin-flip scattering when $W$ is negative, the Josephson-Stirling cycle can act as a refrigerator or Joule pump even when $T_{R}>T_{L}$.
 This is unique to this proposal since in other proposals\cite{bsc,carr}, $W$ is always positive and Josephson-Stirling cycle only acts as a heat engine when $T_{R}>T_{L}$.

 In Fig.~\ref{spinflip-fig}, $W$, $Q_{R}$, $Q_{L}$ and $\eta$ are plotted as function of $\varphi_{f}$ and $T_{R}$ in absence of spin-flip scattering ($S=m'=1/2$, $p=0$).
 We see that $W$ does not change sign with $\varphi_{f}$ and thus there is no transition from engine mode to refrigerator or Joule pump mode.
 Therefore, we can conclude that it is spin flip scattering, which is responsible for tuning our system from engine mode to refrigerator/Joule pump mode via magnetic flux $\Phi$.